dpuelz/MachineLearning_MSBA-WP/README.md

 	- What are the statistical metrics that measure a logistic regression predictive performance?
 	- How is log-odds defined?
 	- What is a link function, and what is it "linking" exactly?
+	- What is the "naive" assumption of Naive Bayes, and why does it work so well in practice?
+	- How is Naive Bayes used for classification?
+	- How does Naive Bayes use conditional probability?
+	- What are the key differences between Naive Bayes and classification regression?
 - Textbook readings: *ISL* Ch.
 4.1 - 4.3
 	- Why not just fit a linear regression model to a binary outcome?
 	- What is the logistic regression model and how does it constrain the outcome to be between 0 and 1?
 	- How do you interpret coefficient in a logistic regression model?
-- Other readings: short set of [slides](slides/naive_bayes_text.pdf) on Naive Bayes with text data.
-	- What is the "naive" assumption of Naive Bayes, and why does it work so well in practice?
-	- How is Naive Bayes used for classification?
-	- How does Naive Bayes use conditional probability?
-	- What are the key differences between Naive Bayes and classification regression?
-- Code:
 - [Discussion questions](discussions/week7.md)
 - [Assignment](assignments/week7.md)